Man accused in 1987 Canada abduction faces sentencing in US

 Ring said Mann fled Canada with his son because he worried about his son’s safety during a bitter custody dispute with his wife, who planned to take the child to Jamaica.

-U.S. authorities said Mann acquired counterfeit birth certificates for him and his son saying they were born in Houston, Texas, and used his birth certificate to obtain a Social Security number.
+U.S. authorities said Mann acquired counterfeit birth certificates for him and his son saying they were born in Houston and used his birth certificate to obtain a Social Security number.

 U.S marshals and Toronto police launched a new effort to find Mann in 2016 while meeting at a law enforcement conference on capturing fugitives.